 We’re not saying come to India expecting it to be like Fire Ireland or Falsom in San Francisco.
 India though culturally vibrant, colourful, festive, and flamboyant, it is still in many ways shy when it comes to public displays of affection.
 But if you’re respectful of the local culture, and aware that certain things may not run as smoothly as they would back home, you’ll find that India is safe, and quite exotic for gay tourists.
-You’re also doing the local LGBTQ community a world of good by being a positive visible presence as we argued in our article about travelling as a gay couple in Asia.
+You’re also doing the local LGBTQ community a world of good by being a positive visible presence as we argued in our article about travelling as a gay couple in Asia, Dubai and Abu Dhabi.

 These are our 5 reasons why India is safe for gay tourists, and why you should definitely add it to your bucket list.

 The Pink Rupee: local gay tourism is thriving in India

 That 130 million statistic we mentioned earlier?
 Even on a very conservative assessment, taking into account men in the closet due to sociological pressure, there would be at least 2% of the population that is gay.
 For a country of 1.3 billion, that works out to 26 million, which is a very large market.
 For businesses, this is a very important market to target because they are likely to be more affluent, with a greater spending power.